Opinion | Lauren Boebert and Marjorie Taylor Greene aren’t fringe. They’re leading indicators.

 Notably, there isn’t any serious doubt about the bigotry behind these attacks.
 Boebert was caught on video recounting that she encountered Omar in an elevator and “joked” that Omar "doesn’t have a backpack.
 We should be fine.”
 Boebert called Omar a member of the “jihad squad.”

-Then an extended war erupted between Mace, who denounced such “racist tropes,” and Greene, who sided with Boebert, ripped Omar as a “bloodthirsty” terrorist sympathizer, and blasted Mace as “trash.”
+Then an extended war erupted between Mace, who denounced such “racist tropes,” and Greene, who sided with Boebert, ripped Omar as a “bloodthirsty” terrorist sympathizer and blasted Mace as “trash.”

 But what’s more interesting is the defense of this bigotry evolving in some dark corners of the right.
 It was neatly expressed in Greene’s appearance this week on Stephen K. Bannon’s podcast, in which she expressly endorsed Boebert’s anti-Muslim slurs and ripped Mace for criticizing them.